Great West Life Assurance Co. Can Acquires 19,867 Shares of Coupa Software Incorporated (NASDAQ:COUP)

 Great West Life Assurance Co.
-Can increased its holdings in Coupa Software Incorporated (NASDAQ:COUP) by 33.4% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 79,364 shares of the technology company’s stock after acquiring an additional 19,867 shares during the quarter.
+Can boosted its position in shares of Coupa Software Incorporated (NASDAQ:COUP) by 33.4% during the 1st quarter, according to its most recent 13F filing with the SEC.
+The fund owned 79,364 shares of the technology company’s stock after purchasing an additional 19,867 shares during the quarter.
 Great West Life Assurance Co.
-Can owned about 0.11% of Coupa Software worth $20,127,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Can owned about 0.11% of Coupa Software worth $20,127,000 at the end of the most recent reporting period.

-Several other institutional investors have also modified their holdings of the stock.
-The Manufacturers Life Insurance Company increased its stake in shares of Coupa Software by 1.9% in the 4th quarter.
-The Manufacturers Life Insurance Company now owns 2,122 shares of the technology company’s stock worth $719,000 after acquiring an additional 40 shares in the last quarter.
-Sterling Investment Advisors Ltd. grew its position in Coupa Software by 43.0% during the 1st quarter.
-Sterling Investment Advisors Ltd. now owns 143 shares of the technology company’s stock valued at $36,000 after purchasing an additional 43 shares during the last quarter.
-Carroll Financial Associates Inc. grew its position in Coupa Software by 67.7% during the 1st quarter.
-Carroll Financial Associates Inc. now owns 109 shares of the technology company’s stock valued at $27,000 after purchasing an additional 44 shares during the last quarter.
-Oregon Public Employees Retirement Fund grew its position in Coupa Software by 0.5% during the 1st quarter.
-Oregon Public Employees Retirement Fund now owns 9,644 shares of the technology company’s stock valued at $2,454,000 after purchasing an additional 44 shares during the last quarter.
-Finally, M&T Bank Corp grew its position in Coupa Software by 2.1% during the 4th quarter.
-M&T Bank Corp now owns 2,285 shares of the technology company’s stock valued at $775,000 after purchasing an additional 47 shares during the last quarter.
+A number of other hedge funds have also recently made changes to their positions in the stock.
+Price T Rowe Associates Inc. MD grew its position in Coupa Software by 75.1% during the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 8,881,490 shares of the technology company’s stock valued at $2,260,162,000 after purchasing an additional 3,810,279 shares during the last quarter.
+Sands Capital Management LLC grew its position in Coupa Software by 48.1% during the 1st quarter.
+Sands Capital Management LLC now owns 1,417,228 shares of the technology company’s stock valued at $360,656,000 after purchasing an additional 460,168 shares during the last quarter.
+Soma Equity Partners LP grew its position in Coupa Software by 27.6% during the 1st quarter.
+Soma Equity Partners LP now owns 925,000 shares of the technology company’s stock valued at $235,394,000 after purchasing an additional 200,000 shares during the last quarter.
+Geode Capital Management LLC grew its position in Coupa Software by 7.8% during the 1st quarter.
+Geode Capital Management LLC now owns 850,253 shares of the technology company’s stock valued at $216,084,000 after purchasing an additional 61,280 shares during the last quarter.
+Finally, Norges Bank purchased a new stake in Coupa Software during the 4th quarter valued at about $230,243,000.

-Several analysts recently commented on the stock.
-Truist cut their price objective on shares of Coupa Software from $386.00 to $326.00 and set a “buy” rating on the stock in a research report on Tuesday, June 8th.
-They noted that the move was a valuation call.
-Citigroup cut their price objective on shares of Coupa Software from $272.00 to $254.00 and set a “neutral” rating on the stock in a research report on Tuesday, June 8th.
-Piper Sandler dropped their price target on shares of Coupa Software from $300.00 to $295.00 and set an “overweight” rating on the stock in a report on Friday.
-Zacks Investment Research raised shares of Coupa Software from a “sell” rating to a “hold” rating and set a $235.00 price target on the stock in a report on Friday, June 11th.
-Finally, Raymond James set a $220.06 price target on shares of Coupa Software and gave the company a “buy” rating in a report on Friday.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus target price of $292.50.
+In other news, CEO Robert Bernshteyn sold 50,000 shares of Coupa Software stock in a transaction that occurred on Monday, April 19th.
+The shares were sold at an average price of $264.69, for a total transaction of $13,234,500.00.
+Following the sale, the chief executive officer now owns 263,043 shares in the company, valued at $69,624,851.67.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, CFO Anthony D. Tiscornia sold 1,166 shares of Coupa Software stock in a transaction that occurred on Tuesday, June 22nd.
+The shares were sold at an average price of $243.49, for a total transaction of $283,909.34.
+Following the sale, the chief financial officer now owns 907 shares in the company, valued at approximately $220,845.43.
+The disclosure for this sale can be found here.
+In the last quarter, insiders have sold 173,289 shares of company stock worth $42,210,558.
+Company insiders own 2.60% of the company’s stock.

 Coupa Software Company Profile